MichaelCurrin/go-project-template/docs/installation.md

 ### Tidy

-Install missing modules and removed unused modules from the lockfile.
+Install missing modules and removed unused modules from the lockfile:

 ```sh
 $ make tidy
 ```

+Commit the lockfile changes if any.